AthenaNetworks/ssh_commander/README.md

   - Use `key_file: ~/.ssh/id_ed25519` in config

 ### Configuration Security
-- Config file is stored in `~/.config/ssh-commander/servers.yaml`
+- Config file is searched for in the following order:
+  1. Path specified by `--config` argument
+  2. `servers.yaml` in the same directory as the executable
+  3. `~/.config/ssh-commander/servers.yaml`
 - File permissions are set to user-only read/write (600)
 - SSH key paths support `~` expansion to your home directory